codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 It is assumed that:
   - you have already [added your K8s cluster]({{ site.baseurl }}/docs/deploy-to-kubernetes/adding-non-gke-kubernetes-cluster/) into Codefresh
-  - You have already an application that has a Dockerfile.
-In not, see the [previous tutorial]({{ site.baseurl }}docs/getting-started/create-a-basic-pipeline/)
+  - you have already an application that has a Dockerfile.
+In not, see the [previous tutorial]({{ site.baseurl }}/docs/getting-started/create-a-basic-pipeline/)

 Notice that for this tutorial you **don't** need a Kubernetes deployment file.
 Codefresh will create one for you via its friendly GUI.
 If you already have an existing deployment file for your own application, [consult the main K8s documentation]({{ site.baseurl }}/docs/deploy-to-kubernetes/deployment-to-kubernetes-quick-start-guide/) on how to use it.

 ## Giving the Kubernetes cluster read access to the internal Codefresh registry

-A Kubernetes cluster deploys applications by *pulling* image from a Docker registries.
-In most cases your Docker image will be on private Docker registry.
-Therefore, you need to grant access to the cluster so that it has read access to the image that are pushed on the Docker registry by Codefresh.
+A Kubernetes cluster deploys applications by *pulling* images from a Docker registry.
+In most cases your Docker image will be on a private Docker registry.
+Therefore, you need to grant rights to the cluster so that it has read access to the images that are pushed on the Docker registry by Codefresh.

 Each Codefresh account comes with its own built-in Docker registry, but by default this is not accessible externally.
 To make this registry "external" we need to declare it first as an integration.